merchise/xotl.tools/docs/source/history/_changes-1.8.0.rst

   - ``strfnumber`` was moved as an internal function of 'xoutil.future.datetime':mod: module.

-  - Function ``normalize_slug`` was deprecated as it, new version is `~xoutil.string.slugify`:func:\ .
+  - Function ``normalize_slug`` is now deprecated.
+You should use now `~xoutil.string.slugify`:func:\ .

-- Module `xoutil.params`:mod: was recovered and integrated with several dispare other modules to do the same thing.
+- Create ``__small__`` protocol for small string representations, see `xoutil.string.small`:func: for more information.

+- Remove ``xoutil.connote`` that was introduced provisionally in 1.7.1.

+- Module `xoutil.params`:mod: was introduced provisionally in 1.7.1, but now has been fully recovered.

   - Added function `~xoutil.params.issue_9137`:func: -- Helper to fix issue
     9137 (self ambiguity).